PCRedHot/Accounting-System/README.md

     Proceed?
 (Y/N) Y
     Cash has been set to 75

+After you create an account, you can access its status using **Get information of an account**.

+    Please input the name of the account: Cash

+Then the balance of such account, together with corresponding transaction records will be display

+    Account information of Cash:
+    Current Balance: 75.00
+    -------------transaction History------------
+    Date            Type    Balance         Account1        Account2
+		20190405        2       40.500000       Cash    Debit

+We will introduce **Transaction** function to you in next section.

 If you want to delete some account, choose the function **Delete an function**.

     Please input the name of the account: Cash